Nicola Shaw: Career

 Patrick McLoughlin said publicly that he "welcomes Ms Shaw’s suggestions".
 When asked by Rail Professional what it was like to be a woman working on the railway, Shaw replied "I have no idea what it's like to be a woman in this industry because I've always been one and I've always been in transport ...
 People do ask that question but if I asked you what is it like to be a man in the rail industry, you would give me the same answer, I think."

 In March 2016 Shaw was appointed executive director at National Grid plc.
 She is interested in how the patterns of energy use are changing, and was working on improving transparency and efficiency in energy balance and the transmissions network (National Grid).
 She is working with DeepMind to use Artificial intelligence in the future of Utilities.
 She worked to improve diversity at National Grid plc, where 30% of senior management are women.
 In May 2022, she was appointed as the chief executive officer of Yorkshire Water.

 Shaw received a CBE for services to transport in the Queen's New Year Honours in 2016.
-She has been non-executive director of the International Consolidated Airlines Group since January 2018.
+She has been a non-executive director of the International Consolidated Airlines Group since January 2018.